 Notes and Ideas

-DEVELOP — “A New Research Community”
+“A New Research Community”

 Breiman gives a brief sketch of the origin of this algorithmic modeling culture:

 In the mid-1980s two powerful new algorithms for fitting data became available: neural nets and decision trees.
 A new research community using these tools sprung up.
 Their goal was predictive accuracy.
 The community consisted of young computer scientists, physicists and engineers plus a few aging statisticians.
 They began using the new tools in working on complex prediction problems where it was obvious that data models were not applicable: speech recognition, image recognition, nonlinear time series prediction, handwriting recognition, prediction financial markets (205).